UlisseMini/rr/README.md

 # cloud
-A script made for running cpu intensive tasks remotely.
+A collection of scripts made for running cpu intensive tasks remotely.